+Engineer of Record.
+An individual, or individuals, properly registered as a Professional Engineer with the Ohio State Board of Registration for Professional Engineers and Surveyors, who seals the construction plans and associated documents/calculations.
+Also known as Designer of Record.

 Engineered Drawings.
-A type of Working Drawing that requires the practice of engineering as defined in .
+A type of Working Drawing that requires the practice of engineering as defined in ORC 4733.01(E).
 Examples of Engineered Drawings include: Excavation Bracing Plans, Demolition Plans, Erection Plans, Falsework Plans, Cofferdam Plans, Causeway Plans, Jacking and Temporary Support Plans, Plans for Heavy Equipment on Structures, Plans for structures for Maintaining Traffic, and Corrective Work Plans.

 Equipment.
-All machinery and equipment, together with the necessary supplies for upkeep and maintenance, and also tools and apparatus necessary for the proper construction and acceptable completion of the Work.
+All machinery and equipment, together with the necessary supplies for upkeep and maintenance, and also tools and apparatus necessary for the proper design, construction, and acceptable completion of the Work.

 Extra Work.
 An item of Work not provided for in the Contract as awarded but found essential to the satisfactory completion of the Contract within its intended scope.

 Extra Work Contract.
 A Contract concerning the performance of Work or furnishing of materials involving Extra Work.
-Such Extra Work may be performed at agreed prices or on a force account basis as provided in .
+Such Extra Work may be performed at agreed prices or on a force account basis.

 Fabricator.
 The individual, firm, or corporation that fabricates structural metals or prestressed concrete members as an agent of the Contractor.